seek4science/seek/tech/releases/index.md

 * **Sample attributes enhancements** - attributes can be provided a description, which provides more details when entering or viewing a sample.
 They can also be given a persistent identifier, to provide a semantic definition of the attributes meaning.
-* **Improvements to defining describing Asset creators** - there is now an easier UI for definition item creators, as well as being able to describe unregistered creators with more information.
+* **Improvements to how creators can be credited** - there is now an improved UI for crediting the creators, or authors, of assets.
+Extra information, such their as ORCID and affiliation, can now be added for each creator, even if they are not registered in SEEK.
+The exact order of how creators appear can also be specified.
 * **Explicit ordering of Investigations, Studies and Assays** - each can be provided with an explicit order within the other, rather than the order they are added.
 They can re-ordered at any time.
 * **Ability to link a Sample to multiple other samples** - previously, a sample could only be linked to a single other